BMA, Northwestern University; MM, DMA, and Performer's Certificate, Eastman School of Music

-Recent tours have taken Jonathan to Brazil, Australia, Italy, Switzerland, in addition to Mexico City where he performed and taught at the National Conservatory, in addition to concerts and classes in Austria, Holland, Serbia, Sweden, Canada and the Far-East.
-A popular invitee as a featured guest at flute festivals, he has been the a featured guest of the Seattle Flute Society, Oklahoma Flute Society, Northeast Ohio Flute Association, Texas Flute Society, and Dana Flute Festival events.
-He has collaborated in chamber settings with Yo Yo Ma, Renee Fleming, and regularly tours the country as a member of the Prairie Winds and flutist of the Aletheia Duo.
+Recent tours have taken Jonathan to Mexico City to perform and teach at the National Conservatory, in addition to concerts and classes in Australia, Brazil, Austria, Holland, Serbia, Sweden, Canada and Asia.
+Tours during the current year take Jonathan throughout the United States, as well as China, Taiwan and Thailand.
+A popular invitee as a featured guest at flute festivals, recent years have seen appearances as a featured guest at Seattle Flute Society, Northeast Ohio Flute Association, Texas Flute Society, and Dana Flute Festival events.

 Jonathan is a Past President of the National Flute Association.